 Toshiya Inada graduated from the Keio University School of Medicine in Tokyo, Japan.
 After the completion of his internship at the Department of Psychiatry, Keio University Hospital, he worked as a Clinical Psychiatrist at the Sakuragaoka Memorial Hospital in Tokyo.
 From 1989 to 1991, he worked as a Research Postdoctoral Fellow at the University of Mississippi Medical Center, USA.
 From 1991 to 2002, he worked as an Associate Director at the National Institute of Mental Health, National Center of Neurology and Psychiatry, Japan.
 In 1994, he researched for 4 months at the McLean Hospital, Harvard Medical School, where he developed the Drug-Induced Extrapyramidal Symptoms Scale (DIEPSS).
 In 2002–2005, he worked as an Associate Professor at the Department of Psychiatry, Nagoya University Graduate School of Medicine.
-In 2005–2007, he worked as a Professor at the Department of Psychiatry, Teikyo University Chiba Medical Center.
-Currently, his position is a Vice President, Seiwa Hospital and Clinical Psychopharmacology Center, Institute of Neuropsychiatry, Japan.
+In 2005–2007, he worked as a Professor at the Department of Psychiatry, Teikyo University Chiba Medical Center, President, Seiwa Hospital and Clinical Psychopharmacology Center, Institute of Neuropsychiatry.
+Currently, he returns to the Department of Psychiatry, Nagoya University Graduate School of Medicine as an Associate Professor.
 His major specialized areas include clinical psychiatry, psychopharmacology, and molecular psychiatry.